jhass/insporation/README.md

 In case you want to dare anyways:

 1. Install [Flutter](https://flutter.dev)
-2. Install Android SDK
+2. Install Android SDK / Xcode
 3. Clone this repo
-4. Connect your ADB debugging enabled device and `flutter run` :)
+4. Connect your debugging enabled device and `flutter run` :)

 ## Contributing translations